A simple recipe for basic cream cheese frosting, with just four ingredients, plus a dozen ways to use it. This can be made with or without dairy.

 - 1 cup (120 g) powdered sugar

-- 1 tsp vanilla extract or ¼ tsp vanilla powder
+- 1 teaspoon vanilla extract or ¼ teaspoon vanilla powder

 - Add the cream cheese, butter, sugar, and vanilla to a large mixing bowl or the bowl of a standing mixer.

 - Use electric beaters to mix, starting on low speed and gradually working up to the highest speed, for 3-4 minutes.